 Career Outlook for Nurses in Alaska

-Alaska's growing economy, vast geographical landscape, and changing demographics are contributing factors to its critical nursing shortage.
-The demand for LPs and RNs is at an all-time high.
-Skilled nurses licensed through the Alaska Board of Nursing can expect to find well-compensated jobs throughout the state of Alaska, and entry-level nurses receive higher salaries in Alaska than in other more-populated states with lower costs of living.
+Alaska's growing economy, vast geographical landscape, and changing demographics have all contributed to the state's critical nursing shortage, and the demand for LPNs and RNs remains at an all-time high.
+Skilled nurses licensed through the Alaska Board of Nursing can expect to find numerous lucrative job opportunities throughout the state, and entry-level nurses draw higher salaries in Alaska than in many other states with lower costs of living.

-Recent Alaskan labor statistics indicate that licensed registered nurses with advanced surgical, emergency room, or other more advanced specializations are in short supply.
-Positions also remain unfilled for licensed practical nurses and licensed vocational nurses.
-Employment of nurse anesthetists, nurse practitioners, and nurse midwives is also on the rise.
-Compensation is particularly high for nurses who are willing to work with underserved populations in rural areas, or for travel nurses who are willing to practice in multiple locations across great distances to serve communities in remote parts of the state.
+Recent Alaskan labor statistics indicate that licensed RNs with advanced surgical, emergency room, and other advanced specializations are in short supply.
+Many LPN and licensed vocational nursing positions also remain unfilled, and opportunities for nurse anesthetists, nurse practitioners, and nurse midwives are rapidly increasing.
+Compensation is particularly high for nurses who work with underserved populations in rural areas, and for travelling nurses who practice in multiple locations, serving communities in remote parts of the state.

 Biggest Hospitals in Alaska

-All 26 of Alaska's hospitals face nursing shortages, and the largest hospitals in Alaska’s major cities have the most acute need.
-The shortage is aggravated by the small number of nursing programs in Alaska graduating trained professionals to fill the open positions.
-While the shortfall provides internships, fellowships, and other kinds of hands-on training for students finishing their degrees, hospitals have begun to recruit nurses from other states and overseas.
-Urban hospitals are also paying higher than average salaries to attract licensed nurses.
+All of Alaska's 26 hospitals face nursing shortages, with large hospitals in the state's major cities experiencing the most acute need.
+This shortage is exacerbated by the relatively small number of nursing programs in Alaska which train professionals to fill these positions.
+While the shortfall has led to a greater number of internships, fellowships, and hands-on training opportunities for students finishing their degrees, Alaskan hospitals have begun to recruit nurses from other states and overseas.
+Many urban hospitals seek to attract licensed nurses by offering higher-than-average salaries.

-- Providence Alaska Medical Center: Located in Anchorage, this is Alaska's largest hospital.
-Providence admits over 16,000 patients annually and employs 766 nurses and 850 physicians.
-Providence is the home of Alaska's only Level III neonatal intensive care unit, and the state's largest emergency and air ambulance transport department.
-The hospital is the flagship of the Providence Health System, the second largest employer in Alaska operating healthcare facilities across the state.
+- Providence Alaska Medical Center: Located in Anchorage, Providence is Alaska's largest hospital.
+The medical center admits over 16,000 patients annually and employs 766 nurses and 850 physicians.
+Providence is also home to Alaska's only Level III neonatal intensive care unit and the state's largest emergency and air ambulance transport department.
+The hospital is the flagship of the Providence Health System, Alaska's second-largest employer, which operates healthcare facilities across the state.

-- Fairbanks Memorial Hospital: This 152-bed, general medical, surgical and acute care hospital receives close to 5,000 admissions and over 34,000 patients visiting its emergency room each year.
+- Fairbanks Memorial Hospital: This 152-bed, general medical, surgical, and acute care hospital receives close to 5,000 admissions and over 34,000 patients in its emergency room each year.
 With 1,650 employees, the hospital oversees the Tanana Valley Clinic and the Denali Center.
-Among the highest rated healthcare in Alaska, Fairbanks Memorial is recognized for its J. Michael Carroll Cancer Center.
+Among the highest rated healthcare facilities in Alaska, Fairbanks Memorial is recognized for its J. Michael Carroll Cancer Center.

 Additional Nursing Resources in Alaska

-This is the official website of the state licensing board for nursing certification for the state.
-This is where you will find the most up-to-date and accurate information on the NCLEX exams, licensing requirements, and fees.
-You can download applications and find answers to frequently asked questions about licensing and nursing practice, as well as explanations of federal and state regulations and statutes.
+- Alaska Board of Nursing: The state licensing board's official website for nursing certification provides the most up-to-date and accurate information regarding NCLEX exams, licensing requirements, and fees.
+Site visitors can download applications, find answers to common questions about licensing and nursing practice, and explore federal and state regulations and statutes.

-The ASHNHA is an advocacy organization representing hospitals, healthcare facilities and nursing homes across the state.
-Its primary mission is to work with government officials and policymakers to address medical costs, patients' rights, workplace environment and other issues that impact healthcare delivery in Alaska.
-The website also offers educational resources, career information, and job listings.
+- Alaska State Hospital and Nursing Home Association: This advocacy organization represents hospitals, healthcare facilities, and nursing homes across the state.
+The association's primary mission is to address medical costs, patients' rights, workplace environments, and other issues impacting healthcare delivery by working with government officials and policymakers.
+The website offers educational resources, career information, and job listings.

-This association supports the educational and career aspirations of students training for nursing professions.
-It provides scholarship opportunities, resume and job listings, and information on national and state legislation impacting the nursing profession.
-This Alaskan organization is affiliated with the National School Nurses Association, which sponsors two meetings each year to foster professional development and networking.
+- Alaskan School Nurses Association: This association supports nursing students' educational and career aspirations.
+Members may access scholarship opportunities, resume and job listings, and information on relevant national and state legislation.
+This Alaskan organization is affiliated with the National School Nurses Association, which hosts two biannual meetings to foster professional development and networking.

-This professional organization represents over 7,000 nurses in all specializations working in the state.
-It offers grants and scholarships, information on state legislation affecting healthcare and nursing, and assistance with collective bargaining and workplace grievances through its labor program.
+- Alaska Nurses Association: This professional organization represents over 7,000 Alaskan nurses across all specializations and subfields.
+The organization offers grants and scholarships, information on state healthcare and nursing legislation, and collective bargaining and workplace grievance assistance.
 The website also offers resources for nurses considering relocating to Alaska.

-This major national organization lobbies to improve the quality of RN education, promotes research by and for nurses, and supports diversity in the profession.
-It also strengthens the work environment for RNs and recognizes outstanding leadership and contributions of those working in the field.
-Members of the ASRN also have access to the nation's largest nursing career portal and virtual job fairs.
+- American Society of Registered Nurses: This national organization lobbies to raise RN educational standards, promotes research by and for nurses, and supports diversity in the profession.
+The group also strives to strengthen RNs' work environments and recognize outstanding leadership and professional contributions in the field.
+ASRN members also receive access to the nation's largest nursing career portal and virtual job fairs.